 Rec.
 Nights / School Dances

-“Rec Night” is a Friday evening event held eight times a year.
+“Rec Night” is a Friday evening event held several times a year.
 This event is sponsored by Janesville Recreation Division not the School District of Janesville.
 The Janesville Recreation Division rents the building and takes the responsibility for all supervision.
 The school does not take disciplinary action for misconduct that occurs at this event.
 For more information regarding Rec Night activities, please contact the Janesville Recreation Division at 608-755-3030.

 When a middle school sponsors a dance, school staff and parent volunteers will chaperone the event.
 Students must be in attendance at school in order to attend the dance.
 School administration may remove student dance eligibility in response to misconduct; in this case, advanced sale tickets will be refunded with proof of purchase.